 Apart from luring women by linking the concepts of liberty and feminism with smoking, another trick that works in the favor of the brands is the introduction of flavors.
 It is usually not a masculine trait, owing to various stereotypes that a man usually prefers non-flavored cigarettes.
 However, women have never shied away from a bit of flavor in their puffs, and Vogue Superslim and Vogue Super slim menthol manipulated this idea to their cause.

-• Market Trend: Currently owned and manufactured by British American Tobacco, it has four more subproducts that cater to female smokers through the luxury and premium brand image.
+- Market Trend: Currently owned and manufactured by British American Tobacco, it has four more subproducts that cater to female smokers through a luxury and premium brand image.
 It is sold in the United States, Brazil, Germany, France, Italy, Russia, and South Africa, among many others.

 5. Dunhill Fine Cut